 - Colourimetric techniques such as Chemical Indicator Tubes provide a simple, rapid and inexpensive method for evaluating airborne vapour concentrations. - A variety of portable electronic direct reading instruments are available and useful for, e.g. tracing sources of emissions and leaks, measuring the solvent vapour levels present, following the movement and dispersal of vapours in air, testing the atmosphere in confined spaces. - Real time instruments are available that are small enough to be used as personal samplers.
 Some incorporate data logging capability, making them suitable for personal monitoring for longer periods (e.g. extended tasks or full shifts).
-They provide information on TWA exposure as well as exposure patterns (e.g. peaks). - Direct reading instruments measure the total vapour in the atmosphere to give one total hydrocarbon value, typically reported in ppm, whilst limit values for complex HCS are typically given in mg/m3.
-To allow for ready conversion between mg/m3 and ppm, Molecular Weights are included with the key substance data in Appendices 1 and 2 and the conversion calculation given in Appendix 4. - Collection (Indirect) measurement techniques typically involve adsorption of the vapour on to a collection medium, such as charcoal, and subsequent desorption and analysis by GC-FID or GC-MS. The gas chromatogram identifies the many components of a complex HCS as separate peaks which are consolidated to generate a single total hydrocarbon value for direct comparison with the RCP limit value for the substance.
+They provide information on TWA exposure as well as exposure patterns (e.g. peaks). - Direct reading instruments measure the total vapour in the atmosphere to give one total hydrocarbon value, typically reported in ppm, whilst limit values for complex HCS are typically given in mg/m.
+To allow for ready conversion between mg/m and ppm conversion calculations are given in Appendix 4. - Collection (Indirect) measurement techniques typically involve adsorption of the vapour on to a collection medium, such as charcoal, and subsequent desorption and analysis by GC-FID or GC-MS. The gas chromatogram identifies the many components of a complex HCS as separate peaks which are consolidated to generate a single total hydrocarbon value for direct comparison with the RCP limit value for the substance.
 It is also possible to identify concentration peaks for certain specific components of concern, e.g. n-hexane, which can be separately compared against its own limit value.
 Section 6.2.2. - Collection measurement techniques typically have greater specificity and accuracy compared to real time (direct) measurement methods and are considered the gold standard for measuring personal exposure for verifying regulatory compliance against exposure limit values with associated statistical analysis.

-· All the available measurement methods have their

-applications, advantages and disadvantages which are captured in Table 2.
+• All the available measurement methods have their applications, advantages and disadvantages which are captured in Table 2.